With hundreds of glacier-fed falls, creeks, and cascades on display, photographing waterfalls in Glacier National Park is a sheer joy and delight.

 Use Wide-Angle and Telephoto Lenses

-When photographing the waterfalls in Glacier from a near distance, the water drops and moist released into the air can land on your camera’s lens.
+When photographing the waterfalls in Glacier from a near distance, the water drops and moisture released into the air can land on your camera’s lens.
 Every photographer knows that even the smallest drop of moisture on the equipment can ruin a photo.
 Furthermore, the water and cameras don’t usually coexist.
 The excess of the first can lead to the damage of the latter.

-Bring along Tripod
+Bring Tripod

 Use the Lowest ISO